ankit-tiwari-analyst/-ecommerce-sales-capstone-/README.md

 # E-Commerce Sales Analysis — Capstone Project

+# Executive Summary

+This project analyzes e-commerce sales data to uncover the key factors driving revenue, customer purchasing behavior, and overall business performance.
+The analysis identifies top-performing products, regions, and customer segments while highlighting trends that can help improve sales and profitability.
+The findings provide actionable insights for inventory planning, marketing campaigns, and customer retention strategies, enabling data-driven business decisions.
+By transforming raw sales data into clear visualizations and meaningful recommendations, this project demonstrates how analytics can support sustainable business growth.

 ## Overview
 End-to-end analysis of 200,000 e-commerce transactions (2023-2024) covering EDA, machine learning, SQL, and